 Step 9 – Apply Caulk/Sealant

-Apply caulk or sealant around the exterior edges of the door frame, where it meets the siding or wall.
-This is vital for preventing water from getting into the wall.
-For doors without brickmould, you might insert a backer rod first before applying the sealant.
-Apply a bead of caulk where the sill meets the jamb and the door slab.
-On the inside, seal the gap between the jamb and the frame with foam or backer rod and sealant.
-Smooth the caulk for a neat finish.
+Apply caulk or sealant to the external edges of the door frame where they contact the siding or wall.
+This is essential for keeping water from entering the wall.
+For doors without brickmould, consider inserting a backer rod before applying the sealant.
+Place a bead of caulk where the sill meets the jamb and door slab.
+On the inside, use foam or backer rod and sealant to seal the gap between the jamb and frame.
+Smooth the caulk to achieve a tidy finish.

 Step 10 – Install New Trim